 How to Have a Talent Conversation

 A talent conversation allows managers to influence others toward improved performance, development, and positive outcomes.
 Talent conversations can happen at any time, but one of the most critical moments for getting them right is during your organization’s regular performance review process.

 Managers need to be prepared to have 4 types of talent conversations, based on how an employee is doing.
 The first step is to clarify whether the employee considered top talent, a solid performer, a potential performer, or an underperformer.
-The conversation will have a different focus, depending upon how the employee is seen:
+The conversation will have a different focus, depending on how the employee is seen:

 - The Top Talent Conversation: Future Investment.
 Individuals who clearly meet or exceed expectations and deliver superior results are top talent.
 These are the individuals who are seen as the future leaders in the organization.

 - The Solid Performer Conversation: Maintaining or Building Value.
 Solid performers are typically individual contributors who are valued by the organization, but could take on more responsibility.

 - The Potential Performer Conversation: Short-Term Success.
 Potential performers are individuals who may not have had enough time in their role to show significant results, but are expected to bring a lot to the role they are in.

 - The Underperformer Conversation: Improving Performance.
 Underperformers are not meeting expectations.
 The talent conversation should remain focused on the here and now, rather than future options, new tasks, or additional responsibilities.